Andreas Christou: Political career

-Christou was elected as a Member of Parliament for AKEL, representing the District of Limassol three times.
-During his term as an MP, he was Chairman of the Parliamentary Committee on Institutions and Merit, Chairman of the Parliamentary Subcommittee on Temporary Civil Servants and a Member of the Parliamentary Committee on Foreign and European Affairs.
-From 1991 to 2003, he was a Parliamentary Leader and a Member of the National Council.
+In 1991, Christou was elected as a Member of Parliament for AKEL, representing the District of Limassol three times.
+During his term as an MP, he served as Chairman of the Parliamentary Committee on Institutions and Merit, Chairman of the Parliamentary Subcommittee on Temporary Civil Servants and a member of the Parliamentary Committee on Foreign and European Affairs.
+From 1991 to 2003, he was a Parliamentary Leader and a member of the National Council.

-In 2003 he was appointed Minister of the Interior, remaining in that post until September 2006.
+In March 2003, Christou was appointed Minister of the Interior, remaining in the position until September 2006.

-Andreas Christou was elected as the Mayor of Limassol in December 2006.
+In December 2006, Christou was elected Mayor of Limassol.
+He was re-elected for a second term in the 2011 mayoral election, receiving 57% of the vote.

-Christou was actively involved in the social and cultural life of Limassol as member of committees and institutions, as well as participating in glee clubs as guitar player and serenade singer.
+Christou was involved in the social and cultural life of Limassol as a member of various committees and institutions, as well as participating in glee clubs as a guitar player and serenade singer.

 Personal

 Christou married Kristian Argyridou and has a son and a grandson.